aniou/morfeo/doc/6502-ADC-SBC-implementation.rst

 clear and very simple way of doing things.
 Those, interested in detailed emulation of real HW behaviour should take a look at notes in `More accurate emulation`_

+Following routines pass all available tests ([SSTest]_, [6502func-ca65]_) for 65C02 and 65C816 in native and emulation mode.
+They were not tested on MOS6502 behaviour, although there is a possibility to improve that situation in future.

 ADC
 -------------------------------------------------------------------------------